Tadreebi/fe/README.md

 - Duplicate an exising module (e.g. directory of src/views/StudentReports) & rename it according to targeted model.
 - Add the URL to src/_nav.js, below "Model Pages".
 - Import the module inside src/routes.js, below "Modules".
+- Import the created module inside src/routes.js, below "Modules" imports.
-- Add the path inside const routes of src/routes.js, below "Modules".
+- Add imported component to the list of routes of src/routes.js, below "Modules" routes.
 - You could find the link to yor module now in the sidebar of the app.
 Now you can see the page.
 - Update the data inside created module.